Malta International Airport: Bus

 Malta International Airport is served also by several buses operated by private transportation groups and public transport operated by Malta Public Transport.

-Malta Public Transport buses serve the airport.
+Malta Public Transport buses serve the airport, including four Tallinja Direct routes, originating and terminating at the airport.
 A mixture of Express and local services are available.

+Now there are direct tallinja buses like TD1, TD2, TD3, TD4, TD5 which operate from Malta Airport to major hubs like Tas-Sliema, Valletta and San Pawl il-Bahar.

 Car

 The airport is located 5 km southwest of the capital, Valletta.